 |EMC 201||Understanding Curriculum and Assessment (3)|

 This course is the first in a series of four courses for the Early and Middle Childhood specialization candidate and provides an introduction to curriculum, instruction, and assessment.
 The elementary curriculum will be explored through the study and use of curriculum frameworks, standards, and assessment strategies as candidates learn to design effective, differentiated instruction and assessment.
 Special attention is given to the socio-cultural context of schooling and the impact that has on teaching and learning.
 Field experience required.
-Prerequisites: EDU 160 (or equivalent) and EDU 221 (or equivalent).
+Pre or corequisites: EDU 160 and EDU 221.
 Fall course only.

 |EMC 202||Designing Instruction & Assessment (3)|